 You have no items in your shopping cart.

-Under the Nile works with SEKEM, a seperate company which was set up to produce healthy and organic crops including cotton, to produce its fair trade organic baby clothes.
+Under the Nile works with SEKEM, a separate company which was set up to produce healthy and organic crops including cotton, to produce its fair trade organic baby clothes.
 You can see more about our trip to this remarkable organisation by clicking here Organic baby clothes and toys.
 Making a big difference to many lives

 Janice knew that she only wanted to work with a company who shared her ethical philosophies and she found this in SEKEM, a company in Egypt whose care for people and for the environment impresses and inspires everyone who comes in to contact with them.
 They formed a partnership and lasting friendship, and to this day all Under the Nile products are sourced solely from SEKEM.

 The SEKEM Development Foundation runs a school, a medical center, a vocational training center, various programs for socially disadvantaged children and several research and training programs.

 With every Under the Nile purchase you make, you are supporting SEKEM and helping to sustain its amazing and life changing programmes.